_____ Piet Mulders _____

 Biography and Research interests

-Piet Mulders is professor of Theoretical Physics in the Department of Physics
+Piet Mulders is (emeritus) professor of Theoretical Physics in the Department of Physics

 and Astronomy of the Faculty of Sciences at the VU University in Amsterdam